SETTLEMENT AGREEMENT

 RETURN OF EMPLOYER PROPERTY AND INFORMATION

-Each party shall comply with the UK GDPR and the Data Protection Act 2018.
-The Employer will process the Employee's personal data in connection with this Agreement and the administration of final payments, references and records under Art.6(1)(b), (c) and (f) UK GDPR and, where the processing includes health data, Art.9(2)(b) UK GDPR read with DPA 2018 Sch 1 Pt 1 para 1.
+Each party shall comply with the UK GDPR and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025).
+The Employer will process the Employee's personal data in connection with this Agreement and the administration of final payments, references and records under Art.6(1)(b), (c) and (f) UK GDPR (and, where applicable, the new "recognised legitimate interests" lawful basis at Annex 1 paragraph 1 to the DPA 2018 inserted by the DUA Act 2025), and where the processing includes health data, Art.9(2)(b) UK GDPR read with DPA 2018 Sch 1 Pt 1 para 1.
 The Employee's records will be retained in accordance with the Employer's Data Retention Policy.
 The Employee may exercise their data-subject rights (access, rectification, erasure, restriction, portability, objection) by writing to the Employer's Data Protection Officer.

 13.